qrst07/cloudmc-standard-kb/en/basic-concepts/environments-to-organize-workloads-and-users.md

 ### Create an environment

-Any user with the **User** role or the *Environments: Create* permission can add additional environments and decide who should have access to it.
+Any user with the **User** role, or any other role which has the *Environments: Create* permission, can add additional environments and decide who should have access to it.

 1. Click on *Add environment*.
 The *Add environment* page will appear.
 1. Enter a name and an optional description for the environment.
 1. If you wish to allow users from other organizations to be added as members, select **Allow external members**.
 1. Click *Submit*.
 The environment will be provisioned.
-1. The *Manage members* page appears.
-Here you may:
+1. The *Manage members* page will appear.
+Here, you may:
    - select one or more individual users from the list
    - search for specific users
-   - add **all users** in the organization (auto-membership)
+   - add **all users** in the organization (**auto-membership**)
    - add no users to your environment (click *Skip* to proceed to the next page)
-1. For any users you've added, select an environment role, and if you've enabled auto-membership, select a default environment role.
+1. For any users you've added, select an environment role.
+If you've enabled auto-membership, select a default environment role.
 1. Click *Apply* to commit the selected members.
 The users will be added.
-1. The *Initialize environment* page appears.
-Here you may:
+1. The *Initialize environment* page will appear.
+Here, you may:
    - Configure an isolated network with no access to any other subnet, nor to the public Internet
    - Configure one, two, or three VPCs.
 See [What is a VPC](what-is-a-vpc.md) for more information on VPCs
    - Configure no network (click *Skip* to finish creating the environment)
-1. If you've chosen to create one or more networks, enter the requested parameters for the networks to create.
+1. If you've chosen to create one or more networks, enter the requested parameters for the networks to be created.
 1. Click *Initialize*.
 1. The networks will be created and you will be returned to the *Environments* page.